sveltejs/sapper/site/content/docs/03-client-api.md

 Programmatically prefetches the given page, which means a) ensuring that the code for the page is loaded, and b) calling the page's `preload` method with the appropriate options.
 This is the same behaviour that Sapper triggers when the user taps or mouses over an `<a>` element with [rel=prefetch](docs#Prefetching).

+Returns a `Promise` that resolves when the prefetch is complete.

 ### prefetchRoutes(routes?)